 Day9: Arrive UK

 You should note: Accommodation varies depending on availability and personal preference.
 This itinerary is based on the use of an Intermediate C hire car with unlimited mileage for the duration of your stay.

 Our trip ideas are offered to inspire you and can be tailored to suit your requirements.

 Duration and price including flights from/to UK: 9 daysfrom £2,195 pp

 Duration and price excluding international flights: 8 daysfrom £1,945 pp

 When to go: Jun-Aug

 Connect with wildlife in its natural environment.
-Abundant bird species are present – from Atlantic puffin to bald eagles – as well as mammals such as moose black bear and, of course, whales.
-The Bay of Fundy is a haven for fin, minke, and the rare right whale, harbour, and grey seals and seabirds.
+Abundant bird species are present here – from Atlantic puffins to bald eagles – as well as mammals such as moose, black bear and whales.
+The Bay of Fundy is a haven for fin, minke and the rare right whale, seabirds, and harbour and grey seals.

 Ideal for viewing: humpback whale, American black bear, moose, harbour seal, Atlantic puffin

 Nutrient rich waters surrounding this, the largest of the Fundy Islands, provide a haven for seabirds, seals and whales.
 Cetacean species include humpback, the North Atlantic right whale, harbour porpoise and white-sided dolphin.
 Over 360 species of land, shore and sea birds have been identified here.